xdFai/xdFai/README.md

 👯 **Journal Reviewer**:
 + IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 + IEEE Transactions on Multimedia (TMM)
-+ Transactions on Geoscience and Remote Sensing (TGRS)
++ IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 + Infrared Physics & Technology